 The cash value grows over time as the individual pays into the policy.
 The cash value can always be accessed and used as you see fit.
 In addition the withdrawals are tax-free income, up to the amount of premiums paid, because the premiums were paid in after-tax dollars.
 And don’t forget that you can also access the growth of your account tax-free, by taking a life insurance policy loan (sometimes called a swap loan) against your cash value.

 For those with a lot of extra cash to invest each year there is a limit to the amount you can pay into the policy (typically a percentage of the total policy value), this limit is known as the MEC (modified endowment contract) limit.
-So keep that in mind if you’re thinking this could be a tax shelter for your tremendous horde of cash in the basement.
+So keep that in mind if you’re thinking this could be a tax shelter.

 Convertible term insurance policies require that you pay your premium each and every month, if you stop paying, your policy lapses.